kagisearch/kagi-docs/docs/kagi/getting-started/faqs.md

 You can install a free browser extension or manually configure your browser to use Kagi Search.
 Check out our [documentation](setting-default.md) for details.

+<a name="using-login-token"></a>
+## Can I use Kagi in private browser sessions?

+Yes, Kagi features a 'login token' which is simply a URL parameter that you can use to automatically log you into your existing Kagi session, from anywhere, including using search within private browser sessions.
+You can visit [Account settings](https://kagi.com/settings?p=user_details) to get your login token.

+This token is attached to the session it was copied from.
+You can log out of that session if you need to invalidate it for any reason.

+You can use private session token manually, or through [Kagi browser extensions](setting-default.md).

 ## Why does Kagi Search require an account?

 Kagi Search requires an account only because it is a paid service which requires an account for the transaction.